ewradcliffe/Heritage-Housing/README.md

 ### Page 2: Findings

-Presents the results of the Pearson and Spearman correlation studies.
+Answers business requirement 1 by presenting the results of the Pearson and Spearman correlation studies.
 Proof is demonstrated by:

 1. Dataframe showing which features are strongly and very strongly correlated with SalePrice.